Society of the Priests of Saint Sulpice: After the Conquest

 At the request of Bishop Ignace Bourget, in 1840 the Sulpicians took over the diocesan school of theology, creating the famous Grand Séminaire de Montréal.
 Since 1857 it has been located on Sherbrooke Street near Atwater Avenue.
 This operation enabled the Montreal Sulpicians to expand their primary work, the education of priests.
 They have trained innumerable priests and bishops, Canadian and American, down to the present day.

 Canadian Sulpicians may be found operating in seminaries in Montreal and Edmonton.
 In 1972 the Canadian Province established a Provincial Delegation for Latin America, based in Bogotá, Colombia.
-In Latin America, the Society functions in Brazil (Brasilia and Londrina) and Colombia (Cali, Cucuta and Manizales).
+In Latin America, the Society functions in Brazil (Brasília and Londrina) and Colombia (Cali, Cúcuta and Manizales).
 They have also served in Fukuoka, Japan since 1933.

+In 2006, the Society of St. Sulpice of Montreal created Univers culturel de Saint-Sulpice, a non-profit organization whose mission is to ensure the preservation, accessibility and outreach of the archives, movable heritage assets and old and rare books of their community.

+The rare book collections situated at the Grand Séminaire de Montréal Library (now Institut de formation théologique de Montréal), and the Séminaire Saint-Sulpice located in Old Montreal, host different collections from different institutions Sulpicians created from the 17th century to the 20th century (Séminaire Saint-Sulpice, Collège de Montréal, Grand Séminaire de Montréal, Séminaire de Philosophie, Collège pontifical canadien de Rome, and Collège André Grasset).
+These books span from the late Middle Ages to the mid 20th century.
+The works in these libraries were used for teaching and for the enrichment of knowledge on various subjects, allowing the Sulpicians to fulfill their mission as educators.
+These collections are an expression of scholarly culture.
+They provide information on the social and intellectual concerns of Quebec's elites, on the evolution of ideas in many fields between the seventeenth and nineteenth centuries, and on the value of the education provided at the time.
+In 2021, these collections (including archives and moveable heritage assets) were added to the Cultural Heritage Act of Quebec.